 FabLearn Labs (formerly known as FabLab@School) is a worldwide network of educational digital-fabrication labs committed to putting 3D printers, laser cutters, and robotics into the hands of middle and high school students.
 This is surely not your father’s 1970s-era shop class.
 And it’s clearly a win-win endeavor: Experts from the Laboratory School for Advanced Manufacturing Technologies in Virginia note that allowing students to realize their ideas in a solid construct encourages motivation and imparts skills such as “numeracy, collaboration, and problem solving.”

 “Incorporating a 3D-printing program successfully requires cross-departmental coordination to ensure that a program can flow in a seamless manner,” writes Redshift contributor Michael Petch.
 “When it works, students find the abstract scientific and mathematical concepts can be applied and even refined.
 And those strides have lasting positive effects on future coursework, college-entrance exams, and even career prospects.”
+Read the article.

 3. Generation Z in the Workplace: 4 Tips for Future Employers